INFO-4602-5602/final-project-kuhmil/README.md

 # Final Project
-HOla.
 For your final project, use the skills you've developed in this class to tackle a new problem.
 For example, you could develop a visualization for a complex dataset, construct a physicalization, visualize an algorithmic process, or run an experiment to explore graphical perception.
 Be creative and have fun!

 <h2>Requirements:</h2>
 <h3>Proposal:</h3>